chiomauche/CryptoClustering/README.md

 ![Alt text](<Screenshot 2023-10-24 031234.png>)

-Answered the following question in your notebook:
+# Answered the following question in your notebook:

-What is the best value for k when using the PCA data?
+* What is the best value for k when using the PCA data?

-Does it differ from the best k value found using the original data?
+* Does it differ from the best k value found using the original data?

-Cluster Cryptocurrencies with K-means Using the PCA Data:
+# Cluster Cryptocurrencies with K-means Using the PCA Data:

-I used the following steps to cluster the cryptocurrencies for the best value for k on the PCA data:
+* I used the following steps to cluster the cryptocurrencies for the best value for k on the PCA data:

-Initialized the K-means model with the best value for k.
+* Initialized the K-means model with the best value for k.

-Fit the K-means model using the PCA data.
+* Fit the K-means model using the PCA data.

-Predicted the clusters to group the cryptocurrencies using the PCA data.
+* Predicted the clusters to group the cryptocurrencies using the PCA data.

-Created a copy of the DataFrame with the PCA data and add a new column to store the predicted clusters.
+* Created a copy of the DataFrame with the PCA data and add a new column to store the predicted clusters.

-Created a scatter plot using hvPlot as follows:
+* Created a scatter plot using hvPlot as follows:

-Set the x-axis as "price_change_percentage_24h" and the y-axis as "price_change_percentage_7d".
+* Set the x-axis as "price_change_percentage_24h" and the y-axis as "price_change_percentage_7d".

-Color the graph points with the labels found using K-means.
+* Colored the graph points with the labels found using K-means.

-Add the "coin_id" column in the hover_cols parameter to identify the cryptocurrency represented by each data point.
+* Added the "coin_id" column in the hover_cols parameter to identify the cryptocurrency represented by each data point.

 Answered the following question: